Aug 27, 2024

 According to the IBM Transformation Index: State of Cloud, more than 77% of business and IT professionals have adopted a hybrid cloud approach.

-It is a cloud computing approach where resources utilized by single business or organization are located on company’s onsite data center.
+It is a cloud computing resources utilize by single business or organization located on company’s onsite data center.
 It is dedicated solely to one entity, providing a customized blend of computing resources and security protocols.
 Whether hosted on-premises or by a specialized provider, it offers enhanced control, data privacy, and flexibility, ensuring that your organization’s unique needs are met with precision and care.

 It is owned and managed by third-party cloud service providers that deliver resources such as storage, computing power, and applications over the internet and shared among multiple organizations or users.
 Public clouds are typically known for their scalability, cost-effectiveness, and ease of access.
 Major public cloud providers include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).